ProjectPersephone/Cicada/readme.txt

 Cicada is a poem-generator that uses satellite instrument readings to select words for nonsense poems.
 The nonsense words were made up by Hugo Ball for his poem, I zimbra.
-His intent was to reflect international harmony in with words that all could speak, with no prejudice toward any existing spoken language.
+His intent was to reflect international harmony in words that all could speak, with no prejudice toward any existing spoken language.
 The lyrics became the basis for a song by David Byrne and Brian Eno, released as a single but also on the Talking Heads album, Fear of Music.